 Keep an eye out for behavioral changes such as increased time spent puffed up, sitting at the bottom of the cage, or decreased interaction with you.
 If you notice your white cockatoo displaying any of these behaviors, it could be a sign that something is not right.
 It is important to monitor your bird's behavior closely and seek veterinary attention if you have any concerns.

-- What Signs of Stress Should You Watch Out for in Your White Cockatoo (Umbrella Cockatoo)?
+- How Often Should You Trim the Beak and Nails of Your White Cockatoo (Umbrella Cockatoo)?

 Causes and Risk Factors for Respiratory Infections in Cockatoos